GRAINS-U.S. soybeans rise to 6-week high on Brazil, weather woes

 Additional support stemmed from a tight supply of soybeans

-at U.S. Gulf export terminals as icy U.S. Midwest rivers after a
+at U.S. Gulf export terminal as icy U.S. Midwest rivers after a

 week of frigid temperatures slowed barges headed to U.S. Gulf